Code-the-Dream-School/python-200/lessons/01_analysis_intro/06_pipelines.md

 ```
 🔎 Utility:

-- Instead of plain prints, logs are searchable, timestamped, and stored in Prefect’s UI.
-- If this pipeline ran every day, you could filter logs for today’s runs without digging through raw output.
+Instead of using plain print statements, Prefect’s logs are automatically searchable, timestamped, and stored in the UI, making them easy to review.
+If your pipeline runs daily, you can quickly filter logs for today’s runs without sifting through raw console output.

 #### 📌Function Reference: